Continvvm/continuum/docs/tutorials/scenarios_suites/MetaShift.rst

 - Specific Classes:

 Select specific classes to appear in the dataset with the argument :code:`class_names`.
 Then specify if all classes should apprear in all tasks with the argument :code:`strict_domain_inc`.
-If True, some tasks will be merged so that all classes are present in all tasks.
+If True, only contexts found in all classes will be kept.

 .. code-block:: python